palantir/atlasdb/docs/source/transactions/life_of_a_transaction.rst

 .. note::

     This section looks at write transactions that perform only reads (as opposed to pure read transactions).
-    This is motivated by a shift towards thorough tables which can have better performance characteristics, especially for workflows involving row or dynamic column range scans.
+    This is motivated by a shift towards thoroughly swept tables which can have better performance characteristics, especially for workflows involving row or dynamic column range scans.

 Transactions that do not write have a much simpler commit stage: